saucelabs/sauce-docs/docs/visual-testing/workflows/review.md

 A "Visual Build" is currently not related to builds of automated jobs.
 We are working on a solution to make this more clear.
 :::

-## Reviewing and Approving baselines
+## Reviewing and Accepting baselines

 The first time you run a test, a baseline is automatically created in our system and will be marked as ["For Review"](#visual-statuses).
-This baseline serves as the standard for all subsequent tests and matches based on the metadata as described in the [Baseline Matching](../../visual-testing.md#baseline-matching) and must be reviewed and approved by a user.
+This baseline serves as the standard for all subsequent tests and matches based on the metadata as described in the [Baseline Matching](../../visual-testing.md#baseline-matching) and must be reviewed and accepted by a user.

 :::note
 Subsequent Test Executions can also generate new baseline snapshots.
 This can happen when: